yzhai64/fh-agents-course/units/1_fundemantals/5_tools.md

 ## Tool Use as Action

 The use of tools is considered a form of "acting" by an AI agent in an environment.
 Agents can generate special tokens to invoke tool calls.
 This "acting" can be guided by "reasoning," which allows the agent to plan and re-plan based on the information gained from the tool.
 For example, an agent might use a search engine to find information and then use a calculator to perform calculations based on that information.
 The agent may revise its plan based on the result of the calculation and return the retrieved information.
-This kind of reasoning based tool use is the cornerstone of Agents, and we will explore this in more detail in the coming sections.
+This kind of reasoning-based tool use is the cornerstone of agents, and we will explore it in more detail in the coming sections.

 ## Conclusion